 Once damage has been identified, it's time to set about repairing it.
 Luckily, while their subterranean nature makes it difficult to identify an infestation before damage has been done, most homes can be saved in time so long as the homeowner is vigilant and proactive.

 Once damaged wood has been found, you are generally left with two options: remove it and replace it with new wood, or attach a piece of new wood to the old one as a means of support.
 Generally, the support method is cheaper and may be preferred except in cases where the original piece is too badly damaged, outwardly visible, or without room for a support.

 Unfortunately, as a homeowner, you probably won't have the equipment or expertise to properly repair all of the damage present, particularly structural damage to integral parts of the home such as the roof, floor, and load-bearing walls.
 While do-it-yourself methods can go a long way, if you want to fully repair the damage, you'll ultimately need to...

 Speak With a Professional

 Don't face your termite problem alone.
 A professional will know how to repair damaged areas more effectively than the average homeowner, and will also be able to apply an effective pesticide barrier that can keep them from ever coming back.

 So where do you start?
-For more information about what hiring a pest control professional to eliminate your termite problem, check out our blog on the six important things you need to know about paying for termite damage.
+For more information about what hiring a pest control professional to eliminate your termite problem, check out our blog on the What Georgia Homeowners Need to Know About Termites.

 If you're a homeowner worried about keeping your property safe from termite invaders, check out our free informative Ebook, The Lifecycle of a Termite Colony, for more information about termites, warnings signs to look for, and ways you can take back your home.